gatsbyjs/gatsby/docs/docs/configuring-usage-with-plugin-options.md

 }
 ```

 This ensures users pass a boolean to `optionA` and `optionB`, and a string to `message`.
+If they pass options that do not match the schema, the validation will show an error when they run `gatsby develop`.
 It also defaults the `message` option to "default message" in case users do not pass their own.

 ## Additional resources